Teen Club Leadership Initiative

 Note: Attendance alone does not guarantee volunteer status.
 Participants must meet all requirements listed above to become a volunteer.
 After graduation, students must regularly volunteer to maintain the privilege of volunteering.

-• Sunday, January 12th Orientation (Guardians must attend the first 20 mins.)
+- Tuesday, January 13th Orientation (A guardian must attend the first 20 mins.)

-If you have questions about Teen Club, please contact Heather Grogan at [email protected].
+If you have questions about Teen Club Leadership Initiative, please contact Heather Grogan at [email protected].